Soft Skills Research Fund

 • Collaboration with interdisciplinary teams that are flexible, knowledgeable, and strategic in using soft-skills measures

-This call will identify high-potential projects focused on implementation questions, coordination in soft-skills measurement, and best research practices.
-Priority will be given to projects that:
+This call, launched and closed in fall 2025, identified high-potential projects focused on implementation questions, coordination in soft-skills measurement, and best research practices.
+Priority was given to projects that:

 • Use interdisciplinary teams